MicrosoftDocs/learn/learn-pr/startups/fundamentals/includes/3-success.md

 :::image type="content" source="../media/learning-path-basic-venn-diagram.png" alt-text="Diagram that shows two slightly overlapping circles, one for good ideas, and the other for crazy-sounding ideas.":::

 The blue set on the left represents all ideas that sound crazy.
-When you first describe these ideas to people the most common reaction is "That wouldn't work".
+When you first describe these ideas to people, the most common reaction is "That wouldn't work".

-The green set on the right represents all ideas that are in fact a good idea (i.e., they could be the basis for a product that customers want and would pay for).
+The green set on the right represents all ideas that are in fact a good idea (that is, they could be the basis for a product that customers want and would pay for).

 Not many people start off with ideas that sound crazy and are *in fact* crazy (the blue set on the left, excluding the intersect).
 That's good news, because the world doesn't need any more perpetual-motion-machine inventors.